-Keele University School of Medicine is committed to selecting students from a wide range of backgrounds.
+Keele University School of Medicine is committed to selecting students for the Medicine (MBChB) course from a wide range of backgrounds.
 Widening participation schemes are designed to increase the numbers of successful applications to medical school from students belonging to under-represented groups, e.g. those with a history of educational or economic disadvantage.

 For students considering an application to Keele there are a number of initiatives designed to help them at different stages in their school life.
 Most of these initiatives are available through the student's school, particularly if the school is engaged with Keele University's outreach programmes.

 Steps2Medicine and MedPrep offer an opportunity for Year 11/12 students from the local area who are interested in applying to university to study Medicine.

 Both schemes are open to students who attended a non-selective maintained school for GCSEs and are attending a non-selective school/college for A levels.

 The non-selective school that students attended for GCSEs must also have an Attainment 8 score of 48 or below.

 The schools that meet this criteria are as follows:

 |Biddulph High School||Kidsgrove Secondary School||St John Fisher|

 |Blessed William Howard*||King Edward VI High School*||St Margaret Ward|